|

 Pet-Friendly Hotel

 Ibis Hua Hin is a pet-friendly hotel, and we saw many dogs.
-I love dogs and have no problem with them.
-However, when you’re out on your balcony, and all you can see are dogs taking a poop in the car park, it’s not the ideal view.
+I love dogs, however, when you’re out on your balcony, and all you can see are dogs taking a poop in the car park, it’s not an ideal view.

 You can bring your pet